kex0rbin/xdump/README.md

 * This project was created to practice file handling in C (`FILE`, `fopen`, `fgetc`) and understand how binary data is represented.
 * It was developed as a learning tool for low-level programming and reverse engineering (my own tool for studies and reversing).
-* The goal is not to replace existing utilities like `hexdump`, but to implement a simple version from scratch.
+* The goal is NOT to replace existing utilities like `hexdump`, but to implement a simple version from scratch.

 Enjoy!